nzilbb/labbcat-js/README.md

 The following example shows how to perform a search and download audio and Praat TextGrids for the results.

+For batch uploading and other example code, see the *examples* subdirectory.

 ```javascript
 const labbcat = require("@nzilbb/labbcat");